tisfeng/Easydict/README_EN.md

 ## Smart query mode

-Currently, there are two main types of lookup services: vocabularies lookup (e.g., Apple Dictionary) and translating text (e.g., DeepL), and there are also some services (e.g., Yudao and Google) that support both words lookup and translating text.
+Currently, there are two main types of lookup services: vocabulary lookup (e.g., Apple Dictionary) and translating text (e.g., DeepL), and there are also some services (e.g., Yudao and Google) that support both vocabulary lookup and translating text.

 ```objc
 typedef NS_OPTIONS(NSUInteger, EZQueryTextType) {